aws-samples/eks-workshop/content/advanced/430_emr_on_eks/monitoring_and_logging_0.md

 ---
 title: "Monitoring and logging Part 1 - Setup"
 date: 2021-04-08T04:25:46-07:00
 weight: 30
-draft: true
+draft: false
 ---

 Logs from the EMR jobs can be sent to cloudwatch and s3.
 In the last section of running sample job, we did not configure logging